collapsed-stacks/startups/questions/12071/building-customer-base-by-translating-website.md

 - tagged: `market-size`, `online-tool`
 - score: 0

-<p>I have a website for an online service that could fairly easily be translated into other languages.
-I'd like to build my customer base and get more sales so I was thinking of adding Spanish and Chinese versions of my website.</p>
+I have a website for an online service that could fairly easily be translated into other languages.
+I'd like to build my customer base and get more sales so I was thinking of adding Spanish and Chinese versions of my website.

-<p>I have good SEO for my English site.
-I'm hoping that I'll get good or possibly even better search engine hits in these other markets because there is likely less competition.</p>
+I have good SEO for my English site.
+I'm hoping that I'll get good or possibly even better search engine hits in these other markets because there is likely less competition.

-<p>Other than good translations, what factors should I consider when moving into a market in a different language?
-Have others had success with this?</p>
+Other than good translations, what factors should I consider when moving into a market in a different language?
+Have others had success with this?

 ## Answer 12073